How to create content blocks for Customer Hub

 Before you begin

-This guide explains how to create content blocks to display in the Customer Hub interface on your site.
-Before proceeding, ensure that the Customer Hub feature is enabled in Klaviyo.
+This guide explains how to set up content blocks so they display on your site’s Customer Hub.
+Before proceeding, ensure that you have the Customer Hub feature enabled in Klaviyo.

 Learn more about Customer Hub.

-• Direct shoppers to a specific URL or page (e.g., a subscription management page or a new product collection).
+• Send shoppers to a specific URL or page (e.g., subscription management or referral information pages)

-• Show off a highly-rated product with user-submitted images and reviews
+• Showcase a highly-rated product with reviews and images

-• Use if/else conditional logic to control how a content block appears based on profile data (e.g., if they’re part of your rewards program or not).
+• Use if/else conditional logic to control what information displays in a content block based on customer profile data (e.g., display rewards information exclusively to rewards program members and present a default message to everyone else).

 A Customer Hub drawer interface open on the right side of an example brand's website and showing two example content blocks.